SolarFactories/terraform-provider-dependencytrack/docs/resources/project.md

 ### Optional

 - `active` (Boolean) Whether the Project is active.
 Defaults to true.
+- `classifier` (String) Classifier of the Project.
+Defaults to APPLICATION.
+See DependencyTrack for valid options.
 - `description` (String) Description of the Project.
 - `parent` (String) UUID of a parent project, to allow for nesting.
 - `version` (String) Version of the project.